tinybirdco/fraud-detection-demo/README.md

 tb push --no-check
 ```

-1. Start sending data to Tinybird with Mockingbird.
+5. Start sending data to Tinybird with Mockingbird.
 Check the [Mockingbird CLI documentation](https://mockingbird.tinybird.co/docs) for other installation, options and troubleshooting.
+Note, that you will need to paste in your Tinybird token.

 ```bash
 mockingbird-cli tinybird --datasource=transactions --token=[PASTE_YOUR_TOKEN_FROM_TINYBIRD] --endpoint=eu_gcp --schema='schema.json' --eps 100
 ```

-1. Go to your [Tinybird workspace](https://ui.tinybird.co) and check the data is flowing.
+6. Go to your [Tinybird workspace](https://ui.tinybird.co) and check the data is flowing.

 ## Authors